codership/galera/Docs_tommi/python3/source/arbitrator.rst

    pair: Logs; Galera Arbitrator

-If the expense of adding, for example, a third datacenter is too high, you can use the Galera arbitrator.
-An arbitrator is a member of the cluster which participates in voting, but not in actual replication.
+If the expense of adding, for example, a third datacenter is too high, you can use Galera Arbitrator.
+Galera Arbitrator is a member of the cluster which participates in voting, but not in actual replication.

-.. warning:: The arbitrator does not participate in actual replication,
+.. warning:: Galera Arbitrator does not participate in actual replication,
              but it receives the same data as the nodes.
 Use a secure network connection for the arbitrator.

-The Galera arbitrator servers two purposes:
+Galera Arbitrator servers two purposes:

 - It helps to avoid split-brain situations by acting as an odd node in a cluster that is spread only across two nodes.
 - It can request a consistent application state snapshot.

-The Galera arbitrator is depicted in the figure below:
+Galera Arbitrator is depicted in the figure below:

 .. figure:: images/arbitrator.png